oracle/content-and-experience-toolkit/sites/doc/AssetSync.md

 This will create a source tree, with a package.json, and do an `npm install` to fetch dependencies into the source tree.
 Update `package.json` to include any further dependencies you may need for your resources.

-## Setup connections to your Source and Target OCE instances
+## Setup connections to your Source and Target OCM instances
 It could be for example, SOURCE and DEST.

 ```